yugabyte/hashicorp-vault-ysql-plugin/README.md

 export GOPATH=$HOME/go
 export PATH=$PATH:$GOROOT/bin:$GOPATH/bin
 ```
--   Get the plugin binary :
+-   Get the plugin binary:

-    -   One can either Clone and Build :
+    -   One can clone and build:

         -   Clone and go to the database plugin directory